-2.2.1 Basis of accounting
+2.2 Basis of accounting

-The financial statements have been prepared under the historical cost convention and any other bases described in the significant accounting policies as summarised below.
+The financial statements have been prepared under the historical cost convention and any other bases described in the notes to the financial statements.

 The Group has adopted the new and revised Malaysian Financial Reporting Standards and their related interpretations that become mandatory for the current reporting period.
 The adoption of these new and revised MFRSs and IC interpretations does not result in significant changes in accounting policies of the Group.